 As a college or university educator, do you want your students to know more about how nutrition impacts mood, behavior, and mental health?
 Would you like to advocate for undergraduate or graduate-level courses and programs in Nutritional Psychology?

-Nutritional Psychology (NP) is the field of study that examines the relationship between dietary intake patterns and psychological, cognitive, behavioral, interoceptive, perceptual and psychosocial functioning.
-It seeks to expand our understanding of the Diet-Mental Health Relationship (DMHR) and be used to support positive improvements in mood, behavior, and mental health.
+Nutritional Psychology (NP) is the field of study that examines the relationship between dietary intake patterns and psychological, cognitive, behavioral, interoceptive, perceptual, and psychosocial functioning.
+It seeks to expand our understanding of the Diet-Mental Health Relationship (DMHR) and help support positive improvements in mood, behavior, and mental health.

 CNP is the developer of the first accredited and APA-approved curriculum in Nutritional Psychology at the university level.
-We are advocating for the incorporation of NP education within college and university education systems of the future.
-By completing and submitting this form, you are: 1) Casting your vote to support NP Education in colleges and university programs in the future; 2) Helping us better understand how to serve the academic and student communities; and 3) Helping us advocate for a nutritional component to mental healthcare by 2030.
+We are advocating for the mainstream incorporation of NP education within college and university education systems.
+By completing and submitting this form, you are: 1) Casting your vote to support NP Education in future colleges and university programs; 2) Helping us better understand how to serve the academic and student communities; and 3) Helping us advocate for a nutritional component to mental healthcare by 2030.